 - The delegate should have considered whether s.77A of the EPBC Act applied, that is, having given regard to the mitigation measures proposed by the applicant, whether the delegate would have been satisfied that there was no significant impact if the action were carried out in a “particular manner”;

 - Because the PWS had divided the project into two stages, the delegate failed to consider whether the action the subject of the referral was part of a larger action under s.74A of the EPBC Act.

 On 12 November 2019, the Federal Court upheld grounds 2 and 3 of the challenge and awarded our client costs.
-The Court has ordered the parties to agree on a form of orders to give effect to this decision.
+You can read the Court’s full decision here.

-In February 2019, the Central Highlands Council had refused to grant a planning permit for the proposal, after intense public interest in which over 1300 people made submissions opposing the development.
+In February 2019, the Central Highlands Council refused to grant a planning permit for the proposal after intense public interest in which over 1300 people made submissions opposing the development.

 Wild Drake Pty Ltd appealed against the refusal to the Resource Management and Planning Appeal Tribunal.